kseniakttsar-cell/verilog-basics/README.md

-# verilog-basics
 This repository contains small learning RTL modules written in Verilog.

-Created as part of my transition from hardware systems engineering to FPGA / RTL development.
+The purpose of this repository is to document my transition from hardware systems engineering to FPGA / RTL development.

-Current modules:
+Modules:

+counter.v
-- 4-bit synchronous counter
+Simple synchronous 4-bit counter with reset

+sm_led.v
+Example of a simple finite state machine controlling LED behavior